Sue Berry MBACP

 Sensorimotor Psychotherapy is based on the latest research in neuroscience and works with the physical and psychological effects of both trauma and developmental patterns of behaviour.

 Trauma isn't always a big or obvious life event and Sensorimotor Psychotherapy is particularly effective in treating the symptoms that arise from so many of life's difficulties.
 Symptoms such as mood swings, depression, anxiety, anger and feelings of isolation can have a great effect on our day to day living.
-Working in this way encourages gentle but lasting release of symptoms.
+Working with this wisdom encourages gentle but lasting release of symptoms.

-I have a wealth of experience and a particular understanding of trauma and complex trauma.
+I have a wealth of experience and a particular understanding of trauma and severe and complex trauma.
 I began within a drug and alcohol agency and spent many years working with addictions and the underlying trauma.
 I was then asked to set up and coordinate a counselling service within Shrewsbury prison.
-I spent 3 and half years here before the closure of the prison in 2013 and have since concentrated on private practice, my own personal growth and the completion of my qualification as a Certified Advanced Sensorimotor Psychotherapist in April 2017.
-My professional development continues to be important to me and to ensuring my work as a practitioner is up to date and at the best level I can achieve, therefore I regularly attend or facilitate workshops, conferences and further training courses.
+I spent 3 and half years here before the closure of the prison in 2013 and have since concentrated on private practice, my own personal growth and my continued training.
+(Please see my qualification page for more details)

-I work in both Telford and Hereford and I specialise in complex trauma, ptsd and dissociative disorders, including dissociative identity disorder.
+I am based in the South Shropshire countryside in the UK, and now work online via zoom.
+I specialise in complex trauma, ptsd and dissociative disorders, including dissociative identity disorder.
 I also have a particular interest in the connection between mind and body, and any issues that affect our health and well being.

 Making an appointment